vislies/2020/gallery/index.md

 October 27, 2020

-Thanks to the COVID-19 pandamic, we had to hold VisLies as virtual meeting this year.
+Thanks to the COVID-19 pandemic, we had to hold VisLies as virtual meeting this year.
 Although we always enjoy meeting each other in person, we were still able to have a great VisLies session.
 We had probably the largest group ever, with around 75 people consistently participating.
-Attendees spanned the globe from Austrailia to the U.S. to Europe.
+Attendees spanned the globe from Australia to the U.S. to Europe.

-Unfortunately, due to a snafu, we don't have a record of everyone who presented this year, so our gallary is a bit incomplete.
+Unfortunately, due to a snafu, we don't have a record of everyone who presented this year, so our gallery is a bit incomplete.
 If you remember presenting something, send us a note to <a href="mailto:vislies2020@vislies.org">vislies2020@vislies.org</a> so we can add your contribution.

 ## Early Panic